 These sugars are the ones that are finally absorbed into the small intestine.
 Once they’re absorbed, they’re processed even more by the liver and stored as glycogen.
 Other glucose is moved through the body by the bloodstream.

 The hormone insulin is released from the pancreas and allows the glucose to be used as energy.

 Anything that’s left over after these digestive processes goes to the colon.
 It’s then broken down by intestinal bacteria.
 Fiber is contained in many carbohydrates and cannot be digested by the body.
 It reaches the colon and is then eliminated with your stools.

 There are some medical conditions that may interrupt the process of digesting carbohydrates.
-These conditions are usually rare and genetic, meaning they’re inherited at birth.
+The following list is not exhaustive and these conditions are usually rare and genetic, meaning they’re inherited at birth.

-Galactosemia is a genetic disorder that affects how the body processes lactose, the sugar found in milk, cheese, and other dairy products.
+Galactosemia is a genetic disorder that affects how the body processes the simple sugar galactose, a sugar that is part of a larger sugar called lactose that’s found in milk, cheese, and other dairy products.
 It leads to having too much of this sugar in the blood, causing complications like liver damage, learning disabilities, or reproductive issues.

-This condition has also been called hereditary fructose intolerance.
-It affects how the body breaks down the sugars — monosaccharides — from fruits and vegetables, honey, agave, and processed foods.
+This condition has also been called dietary fructose intolerance.
+It affects how the body breaks down the sugar fructose from fruits and vegetables, honey, agave, and processed foods.
 Symptoms include:

 - chronic fatigue